 Property Operating Expenses consist of repairs and maintenance, bad debts, utilities, salaries, as well as land and property taxes.
-For the year ending December 31, 2018, the property operating expenses were \$860,376 compared to \$1,081,444 during the same period in 2017, representing a decrease of approximately 21%.
-This decrease was primarily due to a reduction in the number of properties in the portfolio, a reallocation of salaries, along with certain expense reductions.
+For the year ending December 31, 2019, the property operating expenses were \$1,055,102 compared to \$860,376 during the same period in 2018, representing an increase of approximately 23%.
+This increase was primarily due to an increase in salaries and commissions paid in Mongolia.